zulip/zulip/docs/tutorials/documenting-api-endpoints.md

 The best way to find out what arguments an API endpoint takes is to find the corresponding URL pattern in `zprojects/urls.py` and examining the backend function that the URL pattern points to.

+Be careful here!
+There's no currently automated testing verifying that the arguments match the code.

 ## Displaying example payloads/responses